thepenguinn/lunatikz/README.md

 cd lunatikz/test/shapes
 ```

-Then if you look inside all of the `tikzpics/` directories, you won't see any
+Then look inside all of the `tikzpics/` directories, you won't be seeing any
 pdf files.
-In order to generate them you need to build them with lunatikz.
+In order to generate them, you need to build them with lunatikz.
 Run
 this command from `test/shapes/` directory.

 ```sh